zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9] ![alt text][image10] ![alt text][image11] ![alt text][image12]

-The pedestrian image is much darker than the others and the road work image has a very structured background therefore if might be expected that these may be misclassified by the network.
+The pedestrian image is much darker than the others and the road work image has a very structured background therefore it may be expected that these could be misclassified by the network.

 The network, however, correctly classified all six of the images except for the pedestrian image as seen in code block thirteen.
 After further investigation, the network may have had trouble with this image because of the skewness of the image.
 Data augmentation during the training process to expand that data set might aid the network in cases such as this.